ccbagel/ccbagel/README.md

 - 👋 Hi, I’m @ccbagel.
 I'm a software developer and hobbyist pentester.
 - 🧰 Tools I currently use are: React, NextJS, MongoDB, NodeJS, Firebase, Jest, Swift, React Native and a lot more.
-- 🌱 I’m currently learning advanced data analytics using machine learning.
+- 🌱 I’m currently learning advanced mobile app development.
 - 🤝 I’m looking to collaborate on open source projects that make an impact.
 Or pretty much anything else to be honest 🤷🏽‍♂️
 - 🌐 Languages I speak: JavaScript, Swift, C, Python,  SQL, and some Java, although I mostly use Javascript for React & React Native.
 - 📫 How to reach me: **hasan.abdi.ahmed97@gmail.com**